w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ### Child Bounties

 Child bounties are spawned from [parent bounties](#parent-bounties).
-Child bounties access funds directly from the parent bounty without going through an OpenGov referendum.
+Child bounties are used to access funds directly from the parent bounty without going through an OpenGov referendum.